mrocklin/mrocklin.github.io/hiring-sales.md

 -   **Q:** What is your runway?

-    **A:** We have a bit over two years, assuming we don't make any money
+    **A:** We have two-ish years of runway, assuming we don't make any money

 -   **Q:** What are your goals?